oscargastelum/BitPro/README.md

 #

-*Please let us know if you have any questions or issues with the tool.*
+*Please let me know if you have any questions or issues with the tool.*